Mujinga Kambundji

 Mujinga Kambundji (/de/; born 17 June 1992) is a Swiss sprinter.
-She won the bronze medal in the 200 metres at the 2019 World Championships.
-Kambundji is the 2022 and 2025 World Indoor champion, becoming the joint fourth-fastest woman of all time in the event, after earning a bronze in 2018.
-She is a three-time European Championships medallist, with gold for the 200 m and silver for the 100 m in 2022, and bronze for the 100 m in 2016.
-At the European Indoor Championships, she earned gold in the 60 m in 2023 and bronze in 2017.
+She is the 2022 and 2025 World Indoor 60 m champion and she won the bronze medal in the 200 metres at the 2019 World Championships.

+Kambundji earnt her first global medal, a bronze, over 60 m at the 2018 World Indoor Championships.
+She is a four-time European Championship medallist, winning gold in the 200 m in 2022 and 2024, as well as winning silver in the 100 m in 2022, and bronze in 2016.
+At the European Indoor Championships, she earned gold in the 60 m in 2023, silver in 2025 and bronze in 2017.

-Kambundji is the Swiss record holder for the 100 m and 200 m, and the Swiss indoor record holder for the 60 m.
-She won almost 30 national titles.
+Kambundji's 60 m personal best of 6.96 s makes her the Swiss record holder and the sixth fastest woman ever in the event.
+She also holds the Swiss national records for the 100 m (10.90) and 200 m (22.05).
+She has represented Switzerland at the 2012, 2016, 2020 and 2024 Olympics, with her best finish being sixth in the 100 m in 2020 and 2024.
+She has won 31 Swiss national titles, both indoors and out.

 Early life and family

 Mujinga Kambundji was born on 17 June 1992 in Bern to a Congolese father, Safuka, and a Bernese mother, Ruth.
 Mujinga is the second of four children.
-Her younger sister Ditaji is also an international athlete, specializing in the sprint hurdles, who represented Switzerland at the 2020 Tokyo Olympics.
+Her younger sister Ditaji is also an international athlete, who won gold in the 100 m hurdles at the 2025 World Athletics Championships.
 Her older sister, Kaluanda, was the first to enroll in a track programme, followed by Mujinga, then Muswama, and finally Ditaji.
+Muswama later competed in Bobsleigh.

 Career

-2009—2010
+2009—2012: Early career and Olympic debut

 In 2009, Kambundji won the silver medal in the 100 metres and the gold medal in the 4 × 100 m relay at the European Youth Olympic Festival, and gold medals in the 100 and 200 metres at the Swiss championships.
 For this, she was elected Swiss Athlete of the Year by the Swiss Athletics Association.

-In 2010, she won the 200 m in the Second League of the European Team Championships, and broke the Swiss U20 record in the event at the U20 World Championships.
+In 2010, she won the 200 m in the Second League of the European Team Championships, and broke the Swiss U20 record in the event by running 23.63 s at the World U20 Championships.

-2013—2014
+She represented Switzerland at the 2012 European Championships, where she was eliminated in the heats of the 100 m.
+Later that year, she competed in the heats of the 4×100 m relay at the 2012 Summer Olympics in London.

+2013—2014: Swiss 100 m national records

 Kambundji trained with the ST Bern athletics club and was coached by Jacques Cordey.
 In the autumn of 2013 she moved to Mannheim to train under coach Valerij Bauer alongside former European champion Verena Sailer.

 At the 2014 European Athletics Championships in Zürich, she broke her own national record in the heats and semi-finals of the 100 metres competition before finishing fourth in the final.
 She subsequently finished fifth and broke Regula Aebi's 26-year-old national record in the 200 metres final.